 If you receive a regular paycheck, anyone can use your W-2 form, the Texas child support worksheet and a calculator to quickly determine what your child support payments will be.
 However, if your earnings fluctuate, your possession schedule differs from a standard possession order, if you are a high wage-earner, or if your children have special needs which require more financial support, calculating child support payments can be very complex.

-At The Haston Law Firm in Houston, Texas, we pride ourselves on our ability to handle even the most complex child support matters.
-We represent both payers and receivers of child support in North Houston and other nearby communities.
+At The Haston Law Firm, P.C., in Houston, Texas, we pride ourselves on our ability to handle even the most complex legal matters involving children and child support issues.
+We represent both payers and receivers of child support in North Houston and in other nearby communities.

 Some of the issues most common issues in complex child support are: